calaldees/teachingWorkshops/teacherEducation/literacy.md

 Busch 1998

-> I wrote a code
-Professional developer interviewing for a position last week

 > Unless we want to dumb down the curriculum to the point at which it's completely valueless, its impossible to penetrate the meaning of academic subjects using everyday language
 <sub>David Didau</sub>